About the Award

 George Gamow (1904-1968) was not only a brilliant theoretical physicist but also a gifted science communicator.
 His ability to explain complex concepts through engaging narratives and illustrations made science accessible to millions.

-The George Gamow Award was established to honor his legacy and recognize contemporary scientists and communicators who embody his spirit of making science understandable and exciting for everyone.
+The George Gamow® Award was established in 2015 to honor his legacy and recognize outstanding contemporary scientists and communicators who embody his spirit of making science understandable and exciting for everyone.

 Purpose

-Established by RASA in memory of George Gamow, the award honors members of the Russian-speaking scientific diaspora for outstanding scientific contributions, international cooperation, and preservation of Russian cultural heritage.
+Established in memory of George Gamow, the award honors members of the Russian-speaking scientific diaspora for outstanding scientific contributions, international cooperation, and preservation of Russian cultural heritage.

 Format & Eligibility